olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_18.md

         self.direction = direction
 ```

-This resulted in very clean code for users of these classes.
+This resulted in very clean code for users of the Digger class.